Using AI to Extract Value from Unstructured Information

 Organizations are collecting and generating information at an astonishing rate.
 At least 80% of all data is unstructured, in the form of documents, images, and video files.
 Unlocking the vast intellectual capital contained within this unstructured text, imagery and voice data is a challenge, and while new analytics techniques have helped, large gaps still exist.

-As one of Xerox’s key innovation pillars, PARC’s AI business focuses on solving high-value problems that require understanding this unstructured content.
+Our AI business focuses on solving high-value problems that require understanding this unstructured content.
 Targeting specific business needs that have large impact for organizations, we deliver toolsets via an AI-as-a Service platform model, enabling a range of deployments designed to augment people in their work.

 Knowledge workers spend an estimated 15-35% of their time searching through unstructured data.
 But when AI makes relevant information available at the time of need, employees work more efficiently, saving cost, and experience greater satisfaction and less frustration.
 Our solutions help people find content and leverage insights in remote field service, customer support, document analysis, research inquiries, and basic knowledge work.